Bronze Age sword: China

 Sword production in China is attested from the Bronze Age Shang dynasty, from roughly 1200 BC.
 The technology for bronze swords reached its high point during the Warring States period and Qin dynasty (221 BC – 207 BC).
 Amongst the Warring States period swords, some unique technologies were used, such as casting high-tin edges over softer, lower-tin cores, or the application of diamond shaped patterns on the blade (see the Sword of Gou Jian).
 Also unique for Chinese bronzes is the consistent use of high-tin bronze (17-21% tin), which is very hard and breaks under excess stress, whereas other cultures preferred lower tin bronze (usually 10%), which bends instead.
 China continued to make both iron and bronze swords longer than any other region; iron completely replaced bronze only in the early Han dynasty.

 India

 Bronze Age swords have been found from the Vedic Period.
 In Sinauli, antenna swords were found buried alongside chariots.

 Swords are also found in archaeological findings of the Ochre Coloured Pottery culture throughout the Ganga-Yamuna Doab region of India, commonly made of copper and tin, but in some instances made of bronze.
 Diverse specimens have been discovered in Fatehgarh, where there are several varieties of hilt.
-These swords have been variously dated to periods between 1700-1400 BCE, but were probably used more extensively during 1200-600 BCE (Painted Grey Ware culture, Iron Age India).
+These swords have been variously dated to periods between 1700 and 1400 BCE, but were probably used more extensively during 1200-600 BCE (Painted Grey Ware culture, Iron Age India).